b3h3moth/UnixCentric/README.md

 ## src (Source Code)

-Learning the art of the C language programming and the Unix Systems Programming with a lot of source code.
+Learning the art of the C language programming and the Unix Systems Programming through the source code.

 ## doc (Documentation)